saucelabs/sauce-docs/docs/dev/cli/virtual-usb/disconnect-session.md

 <div className="cli-desc">
 <p><small>| OPTIONAL | STRING |</small></p>

-A specific Virtual USB server port.
+A specific vUSB server port.
 The default value, if not specified, is `33657`.

 </div>